jerome1232/Millward-Resume/docs/index.md

 `May 2018 - July 2018`
 __<a href="https://moveitmaththesource.com/">Move It Math</a>__, Freelance App Developer

-- Researched and developed an Android mobile app from scratch.
+- Developed a mobile app for elementary students to practice math facts.
+- Used Java in Android Studio and Gradle to produce a publishable APK.
 - Communicated with client weekly if not daily to receive feedback and implement new functionality.
 - Achieved 100% of client's requests before deadlines through productive planning.